 After leaving the note, for your own protection, you should follow the same steps as the owner of the parked car.
 Take photos.
 Get contact information of any witnesses.
 Call your insurance company and report the accident.
 Yes, if you’re found to be at fault, you may see your insurance premium rise — but a hit-and-run on your record would be even costlier.
 By doing the right thing, you could be saving yourself considerable worry and expense.

 THE CAR ACCIDENT LAWYERS AT FRANKLIN D. AZAR

 For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Greenwood Village, Colorado Springs, and Pueblo.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the car accident attorneys at FD Azar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.